vicozizou/email-sender/README.md

 # Email Sender
-Consists a simple piece of software written in Typescript which send emails using a queue (implemented in Bull).
+Consists a simple piece of software written in Typescript which send emails using a queue (implemented in Bull and Bee).

 ## Stack
 The tech stack is pretty simple: